Typically crown molding will cost between $200 and $600 dollars to install per room. Many factors play into the average cost, such as:

 - Unpolished appearance

 The material itself can also lead to an unfinished look, even if it is expensive.
-In humid climates, wooden crown moulding can expand and shift, causing the problems above.
-Wooden crown moulding can also host termites and other bugs.
-With all of these issues, you will have to pay more money down the line to repair damaged crown moulding.
+In humid climates, wooden crown molding can expand and shift, causing the problems above.
+Wooden crown molding can also host termites and other bugs.
+With all of these issues, you will have to pay more money down the line to repair damaged crown molding.

-At Focal Point, our polyurethane options are flexible and resistant to pests, moisture and rot, making our crown moulding long-lasting and durable.
-Don't worry about expensive repair costs in the future as you would have to with wooden crown moulding.
+At Focal Point, our polyurethane options are flexible and resistant to pests, moisture and rot, making our crown molding long-lasting and durable.
+Don't worry about expensive repair costs in the future as you would have to with wooden crown molding.

 You may worry that going the DIY route will give you uneven results, but our crown molding kits make installation straightforward.
 Complete a project within a day and still get refined, sophisticated results that look like you hired a professional.
 Remember that our patented installation allows for a margin of error, taking the stress out of refining your home.

-Even after knowing the prices, pros and cons, you may still find crown moulding intimidating.
-Crown moulding comes with benefits that make it worth the cost and installation.
+Even after knowing the prices, pros and cons, you may still find crown molding intimidating.
+Crown molding comes with benefits that make it worth the cost and installation.
 Refine a space, make rooms feel taller and camouflage any minor imperfections between your wall and ceiling.
-Doing your own addition of crown moulding is rewarding and shows how much you care for your home.
+Doing your own addition of crown molding is rewarding and shows how much you care for your home.

-While Focal Point crown moulding is not the cheapest option out there, we are less expensive than professional installation.
+While Focal Point crown molding is not the cheapest option out there, we are less expensive than professional installation.
 Our products provide more polished looks than more inexpensive options.
-Foolproof installation and a variety of styles make Focal Point crown moulding an excellent choice to enhance your space.
-Browse our selection of crown moulding designs, including our Williamsburg-licensed Governor's Palace design, and plan your DIY installation today.
+Foolproof installation and a variety of styles make Focal Point crown molding an excellent choice to enhance your space.
+Browse our selection of crown molding designs, including our Williamsburg-licensed Governor's Palace design, and plan your DIY installation today.